List of built-in macOS apps: Installer

 Installer extracts and installs files out of .pkg packages, allowing developers to create uniform software installers.

 Installer launches when a package or metapackage file is opened.
 The installation process itself can vary substantially, as Installer allows developers to customize the information the user is presented with.
 For example, it can be made to display a custom welcome message, software license and readme.
 Installer also handles authentication, checks that packages are valid before installing them, and allows developers to run custom scripts at several points during the installation process.

 Installer packages have the file extension .pkg.
 Prior to Mac OS X Leopard, installer packages were implemented as Mac OS X packages.
 These packages were a collection of files that resided in folders with a .pkg file extension.
 In Mac OS X Leopard the software packaging method was changed to use the XAR (eXtensible ARchiver) file format; the directory tree containing the files is packaged as an xar archive file with a .pkg extension.
 Instead of distributing multiple files for a package, this allowed all of the software files to be contained in a single file for easier distribution with the benefit of package signing.

 loginwindow

 The loginwindow process displays the macOS login window at system startup if auto-login is not set, verifies login attempts, and launches login applications.
 It also implements the Force Quit window, restarts macOS user interface components (the Dock and Finder) if they crash, and handles the logout, restart, and shutdown routines.

 Users are assigned their own loginwindow when they log in; if a loginwindow process belonging to a specific user is force quit, they will be logged out.

-Screen Sharing

-Screen Sharing is a utility that may be used to control remote computers and access their files.
-To connect, one may enter a VNC or Apple ID and authenticate as a local user on the remote computer, or, if the computers are linked via the same Apple ID, automatically initialise the connection.
-It supports features such as a shared clipboard between the two computers and remotely transferring files.

-The feature must be enabled in the Sharing preference pane in System Settings.